HTR2A/SYD-UNI-CyberSec-Bootcamp/13 -  Cloud Security/Cloud_Setup.md

   ```
   nano /etc/ansible/ansible.cfg
   ```
-- I scrolled to the `remote_user` option, uncommented it, and set it to my administrator username:
+- I scrolled to the `remote_user` option, uncommented it, and set it to my administrator username "sysadmin":

   ```
   # What flags to pass to sudo